Stomach ulcer

 • a blood test – a sample of your blood is tested for antibodies to the H. pylori bacteria (antibodies are proteins produced naturally in your blood and help to fight infection); this has now largely been replaced by the stool antigen test

-If you test positive for H. pylori, you'll need treatment to clear the infection, which can heal the ulcer and prevent it returning.
+If you test positive for H. pylori, you'll need treatment to clear it, which can heal the ulcer and prevent it returning.

 Gastroscopy

-In some cases, you may be referred for a gastroscopy to look inside your stomach directly and see whether you have a stomach ulcer.
+This is a test to look inside your stomach directly and see whether you have a stomach ulcer.

-The procedure is carried out in hospital and involves passing a thin, flexible tube (an endoscope) with a camera at one end into your mouth and down into your stomach and first section of the small intestine (duodenum).
+It involves passing a thin, flexible tube (an endoscope) with a camera through into your stomach and the 1st section of the small intestine (duodenum).

-You may be given a mild sedative injection before the procedure and have your throat sprayed with a local anaesthetic to make it more comfortable to pass the endoscope.
+You may be given a mild sedative injection before the procedure and have your throat sprayed with a local anaesthesia to make it more comfortable to pass the endoscope.

-A gastroscopy is usually carried out as an outpatient procedure, which means you won't have to spend the night in hospital.
+A gastroscopy is carried out at a hospital and usually on the same day, so you won't have to spend the night in hospital.

 Treatment

-If you have a stomach ulcer, your treatment will depend on what caused it.
-With treatment, most ulcers heal in a month or 2.
+Treatment for your stomach ulcer will depend on what caused it.
+With treatment, most ulcers heal in a few months.

 If your stomach ulcer is caused by an H. pylori bacterial infection, a course of antibiotics and a medication called a proton pump inhibitor (PPI) is recommended.

-This is also recommended if it's thought that your stomach ulcer is caused by a combination of an H. pylori infection and NSAIDs.
+This is also recommended if it's thought that your stomach ulcer is caused by a combination of an H. pylori infection and taking non-inflammatory medicines (NSAIDs).

 If your stomach ulcer is just caused by taking NSAIDs, a course of PPI medication is recommended.

-An alternative type of medication, known as H2-receptor antagonists, is sometimes used instead of PPIs.
+An alternative type of medication, known as H2-receptor antagonists, is occasionally used instead of PPIs.

 Sometimes you may be given additional medication called antacids to relieve your symptoms in the short term.